Monday, May 31, 2021

 To improve well-informed shopping and reduce regrets among customers, discuss the likely frequency of use.
 With multifunction or multifeatured products, ask about the different ones, to the degree that your time and the shopper’s patience allow.

-Do this by talking about each shopper as an individual.
+When doing this, talk about each shopper as an individual.
 Avoid comparisons to dissimilar others, especially when dealing with shoppers who are likely to compete with others.

 An experiment at University of Maryland-College Park and Georgetown University began with asking university students to say how often they played video games.
 One set was asked the question in the form, “Please tell us how often, using a scale that ranges from ‘Less than once a week’ to ‘More than once a day,’” a high-frequency scale.”
 The rest of the students were presented a low frequency scale ranging from “Less than once a year” to “More than once a week.”